 Being a small city, Dunnellon does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Dunnellon with college degrees is slightly lower than the national average of 21.84% for all communities.
-16.76% of adults in Dunnellon have a bachelor's degree or advanced degree.
+The percentage of adults in Dunnellon who are college-educated is close to the national average for all communities of 21.84%: 19.76% of the adults in Dunnellon have a bachelor's degree or advanced degree.

 Dunnellon is a very ethnically-diverse city.
 The people who call Dunnellon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dunnellon residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dunnellon include Irish, German, Italian, and French .
+Important ancestries of people in Dunnellon include English, German, Irish, French, and Italian.